-I. Purpose of the document - introduction
+1. Purpose of the document - introduction

-This policy describes rules of conduct and principles applicable to Meridiam Infrastructure Partners SAS ,its affiliates: (A) Meridiam SAS, Meridiam Infrastructure North America Corp, Meridiam Infrastructure Africa SAS, Meridiam Infrastructure Canada Inc, Meridiam Altyapı Danışmanlık Hizmetleri Limited Şirketi and (B) Meridiam Services and its affiliates; unless they are specifically regulated in the same respect (hereafter each or altogether "Meridiam") and their respective employees, agents, representatives, partners or directors (individually or collectively referred to as "Meridiam Staff") in relation to bribery and corruption.
+This policy describes rules of conduct and principles applicable to Meridiam Infrastructure Partners SAS, its affiliates: (A) management companies affiliates (Meridiam SAS, Meridiam Infrastructure North America Corp and other affiliates), and (B) Meridiam Services and its affiliates; unless they are specifically regulated in the same respect (hereafter each or altogether "Meridiam") and their respective employees, agents, representatives, partners or directors (individually or collectively referred to as "Meridiam STAFF") in relation to bribery and corruption.